UPDATE 2-Big Tobacco faces blow as top court adviser backs EU law

 British American, maker of Dunhill cigarettes, said it was “obviously disappointed” with Wednesday’s opinion.

 “We have always maintained that the (TPD) represents an unlawful and disproportionate incursion into the autonomy of the Member States and we remain hopeful that the Court of Justice will uphold our challenge,” a spokesman said.
-(Additional reporting by Barbara Lewis)
+(Additional reporting by Barbara Lewis in Brussels; Editing by Keith Weir)